-As well as excerpts from the first two documentaries, this third doco covered the evacuation of robins to a new home on South East Island, as the population grew beyond the capacity of the scant forest on Mangere.
-The Black Robin - A Chatham Island Story screened in a 7pm primetime slot on Christmas Day of 1987.
-It was modified in 1989 (to this version seen on NZ On Screen), with Peter Hayden replacing Donald Hope Evans as narrator and Graeme Perkins replacing Trevor Coleman as composer.
+As well as excerpts from the first two documentaries, a third doco (The Black Robin - A Chatham Island Story), covered the evacuation of robins to a new home on South East Island, as the population grew beyond the capacity of the scant forest on Mangere.
+A Chatham Island Story screened in a 7pm primetime slot on Christmas Day of 1987.
+It was modified in 1989 (to the version seen on NZ On Screen), with Peter Hayden replacing Donald Hope Evans as narrator and Graeme Perkins replacing Trevor Coleman as composer.

 Together the black robin films captured the attention of international wildlife filmmakers, and were foundational films for the Natural History Unit (later to become independent production house NHNZ).